1pablex/machine-learning-diabetes/README.md

 # machine-learning-diabetes
 # Pima Indians Diabetes Prediction

-A Machine Learning project developed to analyze and predict diabetes cases among Pima Indian women, using clinical and biometric data from a public dataset.
+A Machine Learning project developed to analyze and predict diabetes cases, using clinical and biometric data from a public dataset.

 ---